 - 1. Selection Process: The bargaining unit members in each school and center shall meet not later than May 1st of each school year to recommend the name of a qualified unit member who wish to serve as department/grade chairperson or team leader.
 Bargaining unit members may recommend the name of a non-qualified unit member if the members of the team/department/grade level who meet all supplementary job qualifications decline the position or if no team/department/grade level members meet the minimum job qualifications.
 The principal shall consider this input and will then submit his/her recommendation to the Superintendent.
-Board shall act on the Superintendent's recommendation no later than the last workday in August.
+The Board shall act on the Superintendent's recommendation no later than the last workday in August.
 The person selected shall be paid in accordance with the salary schedule for said position.
-Appendix F) - 2.
+(See Appendix F) - 2.
 Filling A Vacancy During The School Year: If a vacancy occurs during the school term in a position described above or in case of a newly-created position, such vacancy shall be filled pursuant to the procedure described in Section A.1. above.
-The input from the bargaining unit members shall be obtained within five (5) workdays of the occurrence of the vacancy and the principal shall submit recommendation Superintendent. to the Superintendent shall submit his/her recommendation within five (5) workdays of receipt of the recommendation submitted by the The Board shall act upon the Superintendent's recommendation at the first Board meeting following receipt and approval by the Personnel Office of the qualifications of the applicants. - 3.
-Appeal Meeting With Principal: Should employees of the team/department/grade level disagree with the principal's recommendation for the position, a meeting shall be arranged with the principal to discuss the specific reasons for his/her selection. \See Article 19-F-2 - 4.
-Chairperson/ Team Leader Duties: The responsibility of the department or grade level chairperson or team leader shall be as prescribed in the Board-adopted job descriptions which may include but not be limited to:
+The input from the bargaining unit members shall be obtained within five (5) workdays of the occurrence of the vacancy and the principal shall submit recommendation the Superintendent. his/her to The Superintendent shall submit his/her recommendation within five (5) workdays of receipt of the recommendation submitted by the principal.
+The Board shall act upon the Superintendent's recommendation at the first Board meeting following receipt and approval by the Personnel Office of the qualifications of the applicants. - 3.
+Appeal Meeting With Principal: Should employees of the team/department/grade level disagree with the principal's recommendation for the position, a meeting shall be arranged with the principal to discuss the specific reasons for his/her selection.
+If the principal is unable to resolve the complaint, the employee may present the complaint to the Area Superintendent for review.